aryan-parekh49/record-labels2/crime-crs-features-list.md

 - Officer assignment for crimes and per-officer queries
 - Statistics endpoint summarizing pending, resolved, and overdue counts
 - Station-specific statistics endpoint
+- Category filtering for crimes and category-specific statistics

 ## System Overview
 The code is intentionally lightweight and runs as a single Express service.
 It stores data in memory for demonstration and includes Jest tests for main workflows.